byteball/odex-backend/WEBSOCKET_API.md

 where

-* \<order> is the order that was initially sent by the user/client
+* \<order> is an order that was initially sent by a user/client
-* `matches` is an array of all orders that are being matched
+* \<trade> is a trade created as a result of matching

-This message can be used by the client to get updated information on each order such as the order status or simply to confirm that this order was indeed been sent to the transaction queue
+This message can be used by the client to get updated information on each order such as the order status or simply to confirm that this order has indeed been sent to the transaction queue

 ## ORDER SUCCESS MESSAGE (server --> client)

-The order success message indicates that the order was successful and correctly executed on the Ethereum chain.
+The order success message indicates that the order was successfully sent to Obyte chain for execution.

 The general format of the order success message is the following: